 Stage-discharge uncertainty was assessed by methods provided in Chapter 5 of EM 1110-2-1619.
-Standard deviations of hydraulic roughness coefficients used in the study models were determined from reference Figure 5-4 in Figure 199 below.
+Standard deviations of hydraulic roughness coefficients used in the study models were determined from Figure 5-4.
+A series of sensitivity analyses was then performed for each of the hydraulic models to generate upper and lower limit water stages.
+Equation 5-5 of EM 1110-2-1619 was used to calculate total stage uncertainty.
+This value was then applied to the full range of return frequencies such that each event was assigned a specified amount of stage-discharge uncertainty.

-Figure 199.
-Figure 5-4 from EM 1110-2-1619